10 tips for effective presentations

 When we write we use commas, semi-colons, full stops and even new paragraphs to break up our content and make it meaningful.

 Why don’t we punctuate our presentation in the same way?
 Silence allows you time to let your mouth catch up with your brain and your audience digest what you have just said.
 Don’t be afraid to have good long silences…… that way if at some stage during the presentation you forget what you were going to say and need to stop and think – it will come across as a natural element in your delivery style.
-My earlier post How to make yourself pause may help.

 9. Watch your default face